rurban/ctl/README.md

 ## Iterators and Ranges

-We accept and return three types of iterators: `T*` for simple types in arrays, as vector derived containers, `size_t` index for deque iterators, and `B*` node pointers for the rest: list, set and uset derived containers with extra nodes.
+We accept and return two types of iterators: `T*` for simple types in arrays, as vector derived containers, and `B*` node pointers for the rest: list, set and uset derived containers with extra nodes.

-Contrary to the STL we mostly return `T*`, `size_t` or `B*`, not full `I` iterators.
-But you can convert those return values via the `iter` method to full iterators, to be acceptable as `I*` argument, e.g. for range methods.

-_Note_: I am redesigning `I*` iterators to be faster (not 3 assignments per step, just a single incement or `->next` assignment for B* and T* iters) and be more compatible to the STL.
-The `foreach` and `foreach_range` macros are also split into variants with and without setting ref (value pointers).
-It is even faster than the STL, now they are 2x slower.
+In spirit of the STL the iterator objects created by `begin`, `end` and returned by `next`, `advance` return the positions as `T*` or `B*` pointers, but have more iterator specific fields contained within.
+All other general methods just return pointers to the `T*` values or `B*` nodes without any iterator struct embedded.

+Previous versions of the ctl had different heavy and incompatible iterators.
+Now the iterator contains the value or node ref, and nothing else.
+Now they are compatible with the STL and are even faster than them.

 range methods are suffixed with `_range`.